Credentials Management with CLI

 6. Delete your credentials

-Remove credentials using the CLI:
+Remove a credential using the following command:

 alteia credentials delete [credential-name] --company [company-id]